varigence/docs/bimlflex/user-guide/extension-points.md

 ### Object Script File

-The object script file extension point is mainly used because it allows us an easier way to centralise our script tasks in Biml code whilst not having to hold its entire definition with the package templates.
+The object script file extension point is mainly used because it allows us an easier way to centralize our script tasks in Biml code whilst not having to hold its entire definition with the package templates.
 This then can be referenced from the BimlFlex code that manages the generation of SSIS packages.

 #### Extension Point Target